moka-guys/dnanexus_gatk_variant_calling/Readme.md

 ## What does this app do?

 This app implements the GATK 3.x best practices pipeline.
 It takes a BAM file as input, refines the BAM (by deduplicating, realigning, and recalibrating) before it calls variants using GATK HaplotypeCaller.
 It outputs the refined mappings as well as the called variants.
+NOTE: This app does not perform variant recalibration.

 This app has been modified to work with exome and custom panels.